pivotal/docs-tap/scst-store/amr/configuration.hbs.md

 - `amr.observer.resync_period`
   - Default: "10h"
-  - `resync_period` determines the minimum frequency at which watched resources are reconciled.
-A lower period will correct entropy more quickly, but reduce responsiveness to change if there are many watched resources.
+  - `resync_period` decides the minimum frequency at which watched resources reconcile.
+A lower period corrects entropy more quickly, but reduce responsiveness to change if there are many watched resources.
 Change this value only if you know what you are doing.
 Defaults to 10 hours if unset.

 - `amr.observer.ca_cert_data` or `shared.ca_cert_data`
   - Default: ""
-  - `ca_cert_data` is used to add certificates to the truststore that is used by the amr-observer.
+  - `ca_cert_data` adds certificates to the truststore that amr-observer uses.

     ```console
     kubectl -n metadata-store get secrets/amr-cloudevent-handler-ingress-cert -o jsonpath='{.data."crt.ca"}' | base64 -d